Tag: mercy

 οἰκτιρμοῦ (oiktirmou) :: mercy and concern with sensitivity and

-χρηστότητα (chrēstotēta) :: to or providing for a person as an act of
+χρηστότητα (chrēstotēta) :: giving to or for a person as an act of

 ταπεινοφροσύνην (tapeinophrosynē) :: humble attitude and without arrogance

-πραΰτητα (prautēta) :: of attitude and behavior / not harsh with
+πραΰτητα (prautēta) :: gentleness of attitude and behavior / not harsh with

-Compassion can be an act of obedience (with or without being a loving response).
+Compassion can be an act of obedience (with or without being a loving ).
 For many people, that is exactly what it is.
 Almsgiving (giving money and/or aid to the poor) is common in a number of religions.
 It is, for example, 1 of the 5 pillars of Islam (called Zakat).
-In the , it is titled Compassionate Ministries (Church of the Nazarene organization).
-It is Blue Bucket Sundays at Generations Community Church.
-People give out of obligation, too.
+In the church, it is titled Compassionate Ministries (Church of the Nazarene organization).
+It is Blue Bucket Sundays at Generations Church.
+People out of obligation, too.
 It’s not that obedience or obligation is bad, but what about the heart.

 2) In Churches, compassion is often the of a ministry.
 That is not how we are called to live.
 How can you deepen the compassion in your Christian walk?
 How can you help others to deepen theirs?